Sina Zahedpour, Postdoctoral Associate

 Sina received his B.S. in electical engineering (2008) at the Sharif University of Technology in Tehran, Iran and then his M. Sc. in electrical engineering in 2011 while at the University of Maryland.
+In 2017, he completed his PhD work in nonlinear optical measurements.
 While working in our group, Sina has studied laser filamentation in air, quantum effects in filamentation wakes, and nonlinear optical effects in intense laser fields.
 Sina enjoys both hiking and cycling.

 Bo Miao, Graduate Student